aberke/quiz-widgets/README.md

 TODO
 ====

-post back each time its shared to log

 in widget:
 	add other share options -- embed currently commented out (it is also hidden on mobile by the css)